Speaker: Rev. Barnaby Feder

 Good Intentions

 Rev. Barnaby explored the problem that Intentions, even good ones, start with “I”.
-That’s a huge problem in a world where white folks need to get better at recognizing racism’s impact on BIPoC folks if our nation is to make more progress in dismantling it. … read more.
+That’s a huge problem in a world where white folks need to get better at recognizing racism’s impact on BIPoC folks if our nation is to make more progress in dismantling it.
+It’s a healthy reminder that good attention should precede good … Continue reading Good Intentions

 Principles, Schminciples